-2. Holding a few candles to remember someone who died and did not rise from the dead, but because of accomplishments that contributed to human knowledge, is nothing like a religion.
+1. To see a religious person, who clearly thinks religion is awesome, debase a group by saying they’re just like a religion, makes me smile.
+Like a porn star ragging on another porn star for showing too much cleavage.2.
+Holding a few candles to remember someone who died and did not rise from the dead, but because of accomplishments that contributed to human knowledge, is nothing like a religion.
 It’s gratitude to a mortal for his particular brilliance, not kneeling at the feet of an all-powerful being who also happened to commit genocide against almost all of humanity.

 I could sit here and read this all day, but sadly I have to move on to other news stories.
 Man, I can’t wait to move to Kansas in August!
 Seriously – I’ll be like a kid in a candy store.

 Oh, and one more thing from the Kansas City paper:

 A 2-on-2-style tag-team debate titled “Moral Combat: Atheism vs. Christianity” will be held April 21 in the afternoon.
 Nationally known atheist speakers J.T.
 Eberhard and Matt Dillahunty will compete against John-Mark Miravalle, a doctor of theology at the School of Faith, who offers classes to University of Kansas Students at the St. Lawrence Center.
 He will be joined by his father, a professor of theology at the Franciscan University of Steubenville in Ohio.